princefishthrower/chrisfrew.in/content/draftposts/one-major-challenge-with-the-internet-and-society/index.md

 ---
 title: The Internet, Subscriptions, Big Winners, the Networking Effect, Makers & Creators, and Society Today
 description:
-date: "2018-10-19"
+date: "2020-02-01"
-draft: true
+draft: false
 starID: 55
 postType: misc
 ---

 <sup><i>\*In an amazingly ironic turn of events, I got my first donation from an ABAP post on this blog \*while\* I was drafting this post!
-However, while it gives me more hope personally, I think this post is still extremely relevant!</i><sup>
+(Back in October 2018) However, while it gives me more hope personally, I think this post is still extremely relevant!</i><sup>

 ## Ads, Companies, Creators, Makers, the Network Effect, and Redistribution